Is using choral rehearsal tracks cheating?

 When to Properly Use a Choral Rehearsal Track

 In a traditional choral setting, I recommend having choral rehearsal tracks available for singers after a piece has been effectively introduced and rehearsed.
 An introduction could be a few days of reading through the entire selection, or ensuring the ensemble conceptually understands the piece.
-The more successfully they’ve read the music in class, the more effectively the choral rehearsal tracks can be utlitized as a practice tool.
+When singers have successfully read the music in class, they can more effectively utilize the choral rehearsal tracks as a practice tool.

 Strong sight-singers can effectively use a choral rehearsal track at any point in the learning process.
 I know of several high school a-cappella groups that give their singers the choral rehearsal tracks to their singers prior to the first rehearsal, and expect the singers to come prepared with their parts learned.
 Usually in these programs, those singers are strong sight-singers who focus on aural training and sight-singing skills daily within their main choral ensemble.
 As a result, the choral rehearsal track becomes an aid to enhance and speed-up their sight-singing and develop musicality, rather than a note and rhythm-learning crutch.